pcda17/pcda17.github.io/week-01.md

 #### Text I/O from the Command Line

-Below, we create a text file in the Desktop directory using the `>` operator.
-We then append a second line using `>>` and view the contents of Desktop to confirm we’ve made a new file.
+Below, we write a text file in the Desktop directory using the `>` operator.
+We then append a second line using `>>` and list the contents of the Desktop to confirm we’ve created a new file.

 > **Tip:** If `>` is directed at an existing file, it will overwrite the original without warning.

-    cd /sharedfolder
+    cd ~/Desktop
     echo "Hello there." > note.txt
     echo "Hello again." >> note.txt
     ls